alexbmoreira/plex-server/README.md

 Once running, open the web UI at port 8989 and configure it just like Radarr:
 - Add a root folder: /data/media/tv
 - Set up quality profiles and preferred formats
-- Connect Deluge as your download client
+- Connect qBittorrent as your download client
 - Add your Plex server under Connect
 - Link Sonarr to Prowlarr under Settings > Apps in Prowlarr